This blog may contain affiliate links. Read our disclosure policy for more info.

 If you can’t get a booking at the Mueller Hut then you can also hike up to the hut and back in a day.
 For this day hike, I would allow at least 7 hours in summer and 9 hours in winter.

 While talking about Mt Cook National Park I cannot leave out mentioning a couple of other amazing options.
-If you decide against hiking Mueller Hut you can book a Glacier Helicopter Tour and see Mt Cook from the sky.
-This 35-minute tour is pricey but is guaranteed to take your breath away!
+If you decide against hiking Mueller Hut you can book this scenic flight and see Mt Cook from the sky.
+This tour gives you the opportunity to fly in a ski plane and a helicopter, and land on one of the mountains with the highest views.
+This 45-minute tour is pricey but is guaranteed to take your breath away- if you’ve never taken a scenic flight before, this is the best place to do it!

 Important info: In the summer months, the Mueller Hut must be booked in advance.
 If you’re hiking in winter you must buy your hut ticket on the day at the DOC office in Mount Cook Village.
 Hut tickets to spend the night are $36 per person.
 At the Mueller Hut, there are pit toilets, gas burners for cooking, and running water for drinking.